Copied

 All electronics and appliances

 Exemptions may have conditions.
-Always verify with the Montana Department of Revenue for complete rules.
+Always verify with the Montana state tax authority for complete rules.

 Montana sales tax in context: rates, history, and neighbors

-Montana is one of five US states with no state sales tax — the others being Alaska, Delaware, New Hampshire, and Oregon.
-Montana funds state government primarily through individual income tax (top rate 5.9% for 2026 income), corporate income tax, mineral severance taxes, and natural resource royalties.
-Resort communities (Whitefish 3%, Big Sky 4%, West Yellowstone 3%, Gardiner 3%, Red Lodge 3%) charge a local Resort and Recreation Tax on tourist-oriented purchases (lodging, restaurants, bars, recreation) — Montana residents typically get exempted by showing a state ID.
-Compared to neighbors: Idaho (6%), Wyoming (~5.44% combined), North Dakota (~7.05%), South Dakota (~6.10%), Canada (5%+ GST/HST) — Montana's no-tax status makes it a popular cross-border shopping destination for Idahoans and Wyoming residents.
+Montana is one of five US states with no state sales tax, the others being Alaska, Delaware, New Hampshire, and Oregon.
+Montana funds state government primarily through individual income tax (top rate 5.65% for 2026 income), corporate income tax, mineral severance taxes, and natural resource royalties.
+Resort communities (Whitefish 3%, Big Sky 4%, West Yellowstone 3%, Gardiner 3%, Red Lodge 3%) charge a local Resort and Recreation Tax on tourist-oriented purchases (lodging, restaurants, bars, recreation), Montana residents typically get exempted by showing a state ID.
+Compared to neighbors: Idaho (6%), Wyoming (~5.44% combined), North Dakota (~7.05%), South Dakota (~6.10%), Canada (5%+ GST/HST), Montana's no-tax status makes it a popular cross-border shopping destination for Idahoans and Wyoming residents.

 Online shopping & Montana sales tax